 Food becomes of the biggest challenges to camping, where cooking and preparing food becomes difficult.
 Good options to having an ample supply of food are to either buy durable pre-packed food or to pre-cooked food so that you have to spend minimum time and energy to prepare it in the open.
 Make sure to pack a lot of energy-giving food, like proteins and carbohydrates, to replenish your energy stock with drinkable water and light snacks.
 You can even invest in an Ice Box which can store food up to three to five days at a maximum.

 3. Travel InsuranceAnd finally, the most important of the lot is having approved travel insurance that guarantees your safety.
 Never step foot without one as it comes handy in cases of accidents and mishappenings.

 Estimated Budget When Going Camping in Vietnam Camping in Vietnam costs ranges from USD 100-150 per person (2 days and one night).
 You can choose to set up camp independently, but most people prefer to go through camping troops or hotel arrangements as they have prior licensing and better awareness on areas and locales.
 As an additional facility, the hotels provide packages which may (or may not) include transportation, guide, camping equipment and refreshments during the trek.
 For those who prefer the adrenaline rush, we would recommend you to first thoroughly inspect and understand the conditions of camping before undertaking it.

 Safety When Camping in VietnamEven as camping is all fun and frolic; there are some precautions one should always keep in mind while camping so as to not ruin one’s own trip or the environment around them.
 Make sure to read up and understand all the legal implications of camping in Vietnam and update yourself through your camping mentor or manager.
 If not adhered to, these mandatory safety requirements and standards can lead to hefty penalties and in some cases, rigorous law and order issues.

 Some of the explicit guidelines are:

 - Check the weather before setting out to camp so as to avoid rains and unpredictable weather complications.

 - Carry essentials and first aid kit while setting camp in wild areas and prepare for any emergency.

 - If you feel solo camping is too overwhelming, don’t hesitate on getting support or tagging along with a camp tour package or take a local’s help.

 - Prefer to wear long-sleeved shirts and pants rather than shorts to protect yourself from insects, particularly leeches, snakes, and mosquitoes.

 - Try to avoid going camping in the rains as it gets very humid and unpredictable.

-Do not use heat-radiating equipment - like ovens or barbecues - inside the tent
+- Do not use heat-radiating equipment - like ovens or barbecues - inside the tent

 - Make sure you have a fire extinguisher nearby or inside the tent

 - Do not use open flames - like candles or lighters - inside the tent

 - Tents should be pitched in high areas far enough from water tide levels

 - Be mindful of mud floors infested with scorpions, ants and other insects